An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Preliminary

 where $B_{m}$ is the set of samples whose prediction scores fall into bin $m$, $\hat{p_{i}}$ is the confidence of sample $i$, $y_{i}$ is the true label, $\hat{y_{i}}$ is the predicted label, and $n$ is the total number of samples in all the bins.

 While ECE provides a useful overall measure of calibration, it is important to interpret ECE carefully, especially when accuracy is low.
 Models that make random predictions or fail to learn can still achieve low ECE.
-Therefore, when comparing models, it is critical to consider ECE primarily in high-accuracy regions.
+Therefore, when comparing models, it is critical to consider ECE primarily in high-accuracy regions. \rebuttal{ Furthermore, ECE suffers from vulnerability to biases in model confidence due to its use of fixed confidence bins.
+Specifically, recent large-scale neural networks are typically highly confident, resulting in a substantial number of data points concentrated in high-confidence bins while low-confidence bins contain very few data points.
+This imbalance leads to variability in the accuracy of the estimated errors.
+To address this issue, \citet{nixon2019measuring} proposed ACE.
+ACE adaptively partitions the confidence scores into bins such that each bin contains an equal number of instances.
+It is defined by the following equation: